Early Life

 Wesley Robert Edens was born on October 30, 1961, in Helena, Montana.
-As a youth, Edens was a competitive skier.
-He earned a B.S. in Finance and Business Administration from Oregon State University in 1984.
+As a teenager, he was a competitive skier.
+Edens received a B.S. in Finance and Business Administration from Oregon State University in 1984.

 Rise to Success

-Edens began his career at Lehman Brothers in 1987, where he became a partner and managing director until 1993.
-He then joined BlackRock's private equity division as a partner and managing director until 1997.
-In 1998, Edens co-founded Fortress Investment Group in New York City.
+Edens started his career at Lehman Brothers in 1987, where he became a partner and managing director until 1993.
+He then joined BlackRock's private equity division, BlackRock Asset Investors, as a partner and managing director.
+In 1998, Edens co-founded Fortress Investment Group with several partners.
 Fortress became the first publicly traded buyout firm in 2007.
-In 2014, Edens founded New Fortress Energy, a global natural gas supply and infrastructure company.
+Edens also founded New Fortress Energy in 2014.
+In 2014, he and Marc Lasry purchased the NBA franchise the Milwaukee Bucks for $550 million.
+The Bucks won the 2021 NBA championship.

 Key Business Strategies